 What is the Weather Like in Vanuatu in May?

 Welcome to the start of the drier season in Vanuatu LINK#TT059!
 May still brings warm tropical days, pleasant humidity and inviting sea temperatures, with rainfall easing compared to the previous months.
 It’s a great time for travellers looking to explore the islands with fewer showers and a more relaxed atmosphere.
+This is Vanuatu's shoulder season!

-The tradewind season begins to pick up in May, bringing refreshing breezes, perfect for sailing, kitesurfing, or simply enjoying the ocean views.
+The tradewind season begins to pick up in May, bringing refreshing breezes, perfect for sailing, surfing, kitesurfing, or simply enjoying the ocean views.

 For a breakdown of average temperatures, rainfall, and sunshine hours, keep reading this guide to Vanuatu’s weather in May to plan your island escape.

-Before diving into the details, be sure to bookmark guides like Vanuatu Weather, Seasons & Climate + Weather by Month LINK#TT093 and The Best Time to Visit Vanuatu: A Month by Month Guide LINK#TT033 to help with your planning.
+Before diving into the details, be sure to bookmark guides like Vanuatu Weather, Seasons & Climate + Weather by Month and The Best Time to Visit Vanuatu: A Month by Month Guide to help with your planning.

 5 Tips for Visiting Vanuatu in May